7 Tricks All Designers Use to Make Your Bedroom Look Expensive

 Keeping a bedroom mess-free can feel like an insurmountable task, so it’s lucky that “organised clutter” is the design trend of the moment, says Portland-based interior designer Max Humphrey.
 The key is knowing how to distinguish between good clutter and bad.
 “Good clutter is stacks of books and magazines, art resting up against the wall, or bedside table trays filled with objects,” he explains.
 “Bad clutter is dirty clothes on the floor, unopened mail and paperwork, and unmanaged electrical cords.”

-Accessorising a bedroom is a skill, and one that Manhattan-based interior designer Marlaina Teich adopts a mantra “less is more.”
+Accessorising a bedroom is a skill, and one that Manhattan-based interior designer Marlaina Teich adopts a mantra “less is more” for.
 A common mistake she notices is overloading nightstands with unnecessary items.
 “This area can be easily overdone.
 Too many accessories can become clutter in an instant,” she warns.

-Suvalsky agrees but says a few key items that tie into the colour scheme can instantly elevate a space.
-“Nightstands don’t need much, but if you do want a clock, dish to throw your jewellery in, or some other personal items you must have bedside, then pick ones that are beautiful and worthy of spending the night with,” he recommends.
+Suvalsky agrees but says a few key items that tie into the color scheme can instantly elevate a space.
+“Nightstands don’t need much, but if you do want a clock, dish to throw your jewelry in, or some other personal items you must have bedside, then pick ones that are beautiful and worthy of spending the night with,” he recommends.
 “Function should be dressed in style—always.”

 “Ready-made window draperies hung on expandable rods instantly cheapen the look of a bedroom,” says Suvalsky.
 The solution?
 “With a little research and not much expense, you can find drapery rods that come in variable sizes that will fit your windows perfectly,” he says.
 When it comes to drapes, he notes the most stylish rooms install a roller blackout shade, which can be adjusted so you never have to touch the drapes.
 “If you install them just over your window frame, ‘waterfall’ style—which means reverse roll so that the shade unrolls toward you, rather than toward the window—it’ll look more finished,” he says.
 “It also then allows you to keep the drapery panels stationary and styled just so all the time.”